 The Wait expression is accessed from the Wait tab in the Step node of the Path procedure.
 The Wait tab lists expressions that represent the step waits.
 A Wait condition is the condition by which the ApplinX Server decides that the host has finished sending screen data, and returns the screen to the ApplinX Base Object.
-It uses the expression wizard mechanism to build the waits.
-The list of wait expressions will occur one after the other until one is successful or the list ends.
+It uses the expression wizard mechanism to build wait conditions, whereby multiple conditions can be combined.
+Processing continues when all conditions are successfully met.